Assessment and final decision

 Assessment by researchers and community representatives

-Applications submitted to Forte are evaluated by a review panel, made up of community representatives and researchers who are experts in their fields.
 The reviewers read and assess all applications individually, and then meet up to hold a joint discussion.
 At this meeting, the review panel makes a joint recommendation on which projects should be granted or rejected.
 The review panel also prepares a statement on each application to justify the panel’s recommendation.

 Which review panel will assess your application?